sandramsc/biocoins/README.md

 docker-compose up    # start the app
 ```

-- Website: User Interface (UI) start on port 3000 & expecting an API server on port 5000
+- website: User Interface (UI) start on port 3000 & expecting an API server on port 5000

 ## Collaborators